Rat infestations in cities

 Top US cities with high rat populations

 Many US cities have a high rat population, causing health and safety concerns.
 These rodents can cause damage to property and spread disease.
-It is important for residents to take preventative measures to control their populations.
+Residents need to take preventative measures to control their populations.